samuelolushegun/alx-low_level_programming/0x00-hello_world/README.md

-Task 2: Generat the assembly code of a C code and save it in an output file Task 3:compiles a C file and creates an executable name cisfun Task 4: first C progrm writting with puts function
+Task 2: Generat the assembly code of a C code and save it in an output file Task 3:compiles a C file and creates an executable name cisfun Task 4: first C progrm writting with puts function Task 5: C program print something with function printf using